grame-cncm/faustdoc/mkdocs/docs/manual/overview.md

 ## Faustgen

 Faustgen is a Max/MSP external that provides features similar to FaustLive.
 It's the ideal tool for fast prototyping in Max/MSP.
-Faustgen is part of the [Faust](https://github.com/grame-cncm/faust) project, and distributed in the [Faust releases](https://github.com/grame-cncm/faust/releases).
+Faustgen is part of the [Faust](https://github.com/grame-cncm/faust) project, and is distributed in the [Faust releases](https://github.com/grame-cncm/faust/releases).

 ## FaustLive

 [FaustLive](https://github.com/grame-cncm/faustlive) is an advanced self-contained prototyping environment for the Faust programming language with an ultra-short edit-compile-run cycle.
 Thanks to its fully embedded compilation chain, FaustLive is simple [to install](https://github.com/grame-cncm/faustlive/releases) and doesn't require any external compiler, development toolchain or SDK to run.

 FaustLive is the ideal tool for fast prototyping.
 Faust programs can be compiled and run on the fly by simple drag and drop.
 They can even be edited and recompiled while running, without sound interruption.
-It supports also native applications generation using the Faust online compiler. **Note that FaustLive is regularly recompiled, but is no more developed, so Faust IDE is the recommended tool to use**.
+It also supports native application generation using the Faust online compiler. **Note that FaustLive is regularly recompiled, but is no longer developed, so Faust IDE is the recommended tool to use**.